 - International students complete English as a Second Language (ESL) courses in the summer prior to beginning nursing studies.
 Additional ESL courses may be required.

 PhD Admissions faculty of the School of Nursing evaluate all applications and may request interviews with applicants who meet the following criteria:

 - Master's degree in nursing from a program accredited by a nationally recognized accrediting agency.

 - Cumulative grade point average (GPA) of 3.25 on a 4.0 system.

 - Satisfactory performance on the Graduate Record Examination (GRE) General Test.

-- Current registered nurse licensure in the state of residence or employment or eligibility for licensure in the state of Missouri.
+- Current, unencumbered registered professional nurse licensure in the state/country of residence/employment or eligibility for licensure in the State of Missouri.